Gameboys: Netflix

 On November 23, 2020, Netflix Philippines' Twitter account announced that a Level-Up Edition will be released globally starting December 30, 2020.
 In keeping up with the “Level-Up Edition”, original scenes were refreshed and re-shot with additional footage, new correspondence and “Vidgram” stories from the characters never been seen before.
 In this version the first two episodes are re-edited into a single episode (titled "Pass or Play?") and consequently all subsequent episodes of the season are renumbered.
 "AltGameboys"—originally numbered 13.5—is presented as episode 13.

-TV
+Television

 The TV broadcast premiered on June 13, 2021 through Heart of Asia Channel in all Digital TV Boxes Nationwide.

-Movie
+Film

 On July 31, 2021, Gameboys: The Movie was released.

 Reception

 Leo Balante of Rank Magazine wrote, "In Gameboys, there are neither high-octane action, knee-slapping comedy, nor teleserye drama.
 Neither does it have fancy camera work, visual effects, nor A-listers as leads.
 All the viewers saw are two young men, in and out of video calls, portraying various levels of onscreen chase, before leading to a denouement that brought viewers to feel, think, and believe in a new order that is beautiful and possible."

 The movie was featured on Teen Vogue's best BL dramas of 2021 list.